Reinforcement Learning with Exogenous States and Rewards: Definitions and Structural Properties of Exogenous-State MDPs

 In many problems, the given state variables do not neatly separate into endogenous and exogenous subsets.
 Instead, we must discover a mapping $\xi: U \mapsto V$ such that the first $d_{exo}$ dimensions of $\xi(\mathcal{S})$ provide the exogenous state variables, and the remaining $d-d_{exo}$ dimensions give the endogenous state variables.
-In this paper, we will be interested in the case where $\xi$ is a full-rank linear transformation.
-In general, we will argue that $\xi$ should a diffeomorphism so that no information in the original space ${\cal S}$ is lost in the new space $\xi(\mathcal{S})$.
+In this paper, we study the case where $\xi$ is a full-rank linear transformation.